 At physical therapy, your child can learn exercises to help improve their mobility long-term.
 A physical therapist will assess their functional abilities and create a personalized exercise regimen to maximize range of motion, lengthen tight muscles, and strengthen underused muscles.

 Continuously stimulating areas affected by dystonia through repetitive, targeted exercises can help promote neuroplasticity (the brain’s ability to reorganize itself).
 As a result, motor functions affected by dystonia may be rewired to healthy, non-damaged areas of the brain.

-Occupational therapy helps individuals optimize their independence by practicing activities of daily living.
+Occupational therapy helps individuals boost their independence by practicing more effective ways to perform everyday activities.